nrg-frogusa/Climate-Change/README.md

 Next, I used time series forecasting to forecast the next 20 years.
 These results were compelling in that it indicated a deceleration of sea surface temperatures.

+The file that performed the analysis is located in this repository and is called: DATA_3320_01_Climate_Justin_Ishida.ipynb